tagspaces/tagspaces/README.md

     $ bower install

+#### Run the native Windows, Linux or Mac OS X application with Electron
+* Install the `electron-prebuilt` package with this command: `npm install -g electron-prebuilt`
+* Goto the folder: `cd tagspaces/data/`
+* Execute one of the following commands `electron .` or `npm start`

 #### Run the native Windows, Linux or Mac OS X application with NW.js
+Please note: The nw.js platform is not actively supported anymore.
 * Download [nw.js](https://github.com/nwjs/nw.js) prebuilt binaries for your system environment.
 * For Windows: copy `nw.exe, nw.pak, icudt.dll, ffmpegsumo.dll` to `tagspaces\data\node-webkit` directory.
 * For Linux: copy `nw, nw.pak, icudtl.dat, libffmpegsumo.so` to `tagspaces/data/node-webkit` directory.
 If you experience issue related to libudev.so.0 read the following [article](https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0).
 * For Mac OS X: copy `node-webkit.app` to `tagspaces/data/node-webkit` directory.
 * Run the `nw` executable file.

-#### Run the native Windows, Linux or Mac OS X application with Electron
-* Install the `electron-prebuilt` package with this command: `npm install -g electron-prebuilt`
-* Goto the folder: `cd tagspaces/data/`
-* Execute one of the following commands `electron .` or `npm start`

 #### Run the Chrome/Chromium extension
 * Go to the chrome `Settings` and then to `Extension`